Drunk Driving / DUI

 DUI Defense Attorney in Brooksville, Florida

 A DUI conviction in Florida can severely affect your time, finances, and resources – and lack of knowledge of the law is not a valid defense or even an excuse.
 If you have been charged with DUI or a related offense in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, The Law Office of Ashley Aulls, P.A. wants to assist in educating you on your DUI charges while fighting them at court.

-Ashley Aulls has spent a lifetime around legal professionals in his family and has over 20 years of criminal defense experience of his own.
+Ashley Aulls has spent a lifetime around legal professionals in his family and has practiced law since 1996.
 He believes in the open communication with and education of each DUI client he takes on.
 To find out what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area DUI case, call (352) 593-4115 today to set up your initial case consultation.

 Florida DUI Information Center